9:30AM - 1:00PM

-This course provides interactive and fun activities to both deepen students’ understanding of how to best present in front of a class and to further develop their confidence in speaking to audiences.
+This workshop provides interactive and fun activities to both deepen students’ understanding of how to best present in front of a class and to further develop their confidence in speaking to audiences.

 This program is recommended for experienced students only.

 Provide early primary students with new public speaking experiences.